hawadlu/Maze-Solver-Java/README.md

 If statements can also be chained together to form an else if statement.

 In this case if the first statement is not true, the second statement is checked and then executed if its condition is true.
-There may be any number of else if braches on the same if statement
+There may be any number of else if branches on the same if statement

 ```java
 Condition someCondition1= lt(3, 2);